anushka-55-12/telecom-churn-analysis-sql/README.md

 ---

 ## 📊 Key Insights
-- Month-to-month contract customers show the highest churn rate
+- Month-to-month contract customers have the highest churn rate
-- High monthly charges increase the likelihood of churn
+- Customers with high monthly charges are more likely to churn
-- Customers without tech support are more likely to leave
+- Lack of tech support significantly increases churn
-- Majority of churn occurs within the first year
+- Most customers churn within the first year

 ---

 ## 💡 Business Recommendations
-- Introduce incentives for long-term contracts
+- Offer discounts for long-term contracts to reduce churn
 - Improve onboarding experience for new customers
-- Offer bundled pricing plans for high-value customers
+- Provide better customer support services
-- Enhance customer support services
+- Introduce flexible pricing plans for high-value customers

 ---